OfficeDev/open-xml-docs/docs/structure-of-a-wordprocessingml-document.md

 -   text box

-Not all stories must be present in a valid <span class="keyword">WordprocessingML</span> document.
+Not all stories must be present in a valid **WordprocessingML** document.
 The simplest, valid **WordprocessingML** document only requires a single story—the main document story.
-In <span class="keyword">WordprocessingML</span>, the main document story is represented by the main document part.
+In **WordprocessingML**, the main document story is represented by the main document part.
 At a minimum, to create a valid **WordprocessingML** document using code, add a main document part to the document.